Le Boreal

 Le Boreal Wiki

-Le Boreal cruise ship is the first in a three megayachts series commissioned by Compagnie du Ponant.
-Its identical sistersships are L’Austral (2011), Le Soleal (2013) and Le Lyrial (2015).
-Compagnie du Ponant is originally French-owned, aimed exclusively at the French cruising market.
-The whole ambience onboard Le Boreal is French and chic.
-Black-and-white photo art of Philip Plisson lines the corridors, glittering Swarovski crystals light up the atrium.
-The passengers are well-heeled and experienced.
+Le Boreal cruise ship is the first in a series of four megayachts commissioned by Compagnie du Ponant.
+Her identical sisterships are L’Austral (2011), Le Soleal (2013), and Le Lyrial (2015).
+Compagnie du Ponant, originally French-owned, was created for the French cruising market, and the entire atmosphere onboard Le Boreal reflects French chic.
+Black-and-white photo art by Philip Plisson lines the corridors, while glittering Swarovski crystals illuminate the atrium.
+Passengers are typically sophisticated, well-traveled, and experienced.

-Le Boreal ship differs from other luxury cruise vessels with adventurous itineraries.
-The three sisters are with ice-strengthened hulls and can sail to the Arctic and Antarctica, each of carrying a fleet of Zodiacs for sightseeing.
-The Ponant line emphasizes on coastal cruising, with long port days and late departures.
+Le Boreal differs from other luxury cruise vessels with her adventurous itineraries.
+The four sisterships feature ice-strengthened hulls, allowing them to sail to the Arctic and Antarctica, each carrying a fleet of Zodiacs for sightseeing expeditions.
+Ponant emphasizes coastal cruising, with itineraries offering long port days and late departures.

-Le Boreal was the first France-flagged marine vessel (together with Le Soleal) with a Northwest Passage Cruise.
-The unique itinerary started on August 26, 2013, when the ship left Kangerlussuaq Greenland to arrive in Anadyr Russia (Siberia) on September 16.
-Among the ports of call along the route were Beechey Island and King William Island (Gjoa Haven).
-During these voyages, Ponant cruise passengers enjoyed seeing hundreds of beluga whales and narwhales, and around 60 polar bears.
-Charles Hedrich (French sportsman and adventurer) was also there as a special guest - being the world's first man to solo cross the Northwest Passage (in September 2009) in a rowing boat.
+Le Boreal was also the first France-flagged vessel (together with Le Soleal) to complete a Northwest Passage Cruise.
+This unique itinerary began on August 26, 2013, when the ship departed from Kangerlussuaq, Greenland, and arrived in Anadyr, Russia (Siberia) on September 16.
+Ports of call included Beechey Island and King William Island (Gjoa Haven).
+During the voyage, guests encountered hundreds of beluga whales, narwhals, and around 60 polar bears.
+French adventurer Charles Hedrich, the first man to solo cross the Northwest Passage by rowing boat (September 2009), was onboard as a special guest.

-For 2019, the US-based travel company Tauck chartered the ship for “Arctic Allure - Spitsbergen and the Midnight Sun” cruise.
-The 10-day itinerary (departure date June 24) includes a pre-cruise hotel in Oslo, follows the charter flight to Spitsbergen island (Longyearbyen) for embarkation on Le Boreal for 7-day cruise around Spitsbergen. fares started from USD 11,000, inclusive of international airfare, overnight in Oslo, roundtrip flights to Longyearbyen, 7-day Le Boreal cruise, all shore excursions, gratuities, unlimited drinks (including liquor, beer, house wine), onboard meals, port charges, Gov taxes, luggage handling.
+In 2019, the US-based travel company Tauck chartered Le Boreal for the “Arctic Allure - Spitsbergen and the Midnight Sun” cruise.
+This 10-day itinerary (departure June 24) included a pre-cruise hotel stay in Oslo, followed by a charter flight to Spitsbergen (Longyearbyen) for embarkation on Le Boreal and a 7-day circumnavigation of Spitsbergen.
+Fares started at USD 11,000, inclusive of international airfare, Oslo hotel stay, roundtrip flights to Longyearbyen, 7-day Le Boreal cruise, all shore excursions, gratuities, unlimited beverages (including liquor, beer, and house wine), onboard meals, port charges, government taxes, and luggage handling.